department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/dental-care/dental-insurance.md

 For questions, call <a href="tel:+18883101681">888-310-1681</a>.

-## I enrolled in the VADIP pilot program.
-Do I need to enroll again?
+## I signed up for the VADIP pilot program.
+Do I need to sign up again?

 Yes.
 The VADIP VA dental insurance pilot program ran from 2013 to 2017.
-If you were covered during that time, you’ll need to re-enroll to be covered by the new version of the program.
+If you were covered during that time, you’ll need to sign up again to be covered by the new version of the program.
 Some of the plan options and fees may have changed under the new plan.